claus-codes/gen3/README.md

 const { define, getMany } = cogni<WorldGenParams, WorldGenResults>();
 ```

-The `x` and `y` coordinate parameters range between 0...1, so the size of the world is arbitrarily scalable.

-I include a visual representation of the computed value after each function.
+I've included a visual representation of the computed value after each function.

 ```typescript
 // Define the continent shape based on x and y coordinates.
 // This creates two continents horiontally that span the height of the world.